-The battery saver feature is designed to protect the vehicle's battery.
+The battery saver feature protects against draining the vehicle's battery.

-If some interior lamps are left on and the ignition is turned off, the battery rundown protection system automatically turns the lamp off after some time.
+If some interior lamps or the manual parking lamps or headlamps are left on and the ignition is turned off, the battery rundown protection system automatically turns the lamp off after some time.